puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/device-discovery/readme.md

 # Device Discovery

-RPC device-discovery is used to verificy reachable devices in a network.
-You can check either a single IP address in IPv4 format, a network or a range of addresses.
+RPC device-discovery is used to verify reachable devices in a network.
+You can either check a single IP address in IPv4 format, a network or a range of addresses.
 Additionally, you can also specify a port or range of ports (TCP or UDP) that are checked if they are open.
-The ICMP protocol is used to check the availability of the device.
+The ICMP protocol is used to check the availability devices.

 The input consists of a list of all IP addresses that should be checked (IPv4 or IPv6, a single IP address or a network with a prefix, or a range of IP addresses).
-Additionally, it contains the TCP/UDP ports that should be checked if they are open or not on the given addresses.
+Additionally, it contains the TCP/UDP ports that should be checked whether they are open or not on the given addresses.

-The output of the RPC contains the result that shows if the IP addresses are reachable via the ICMP protocol.
+The output of the RPC shows if the IP addresses are reachable via the ICMP protocol.
 For every IP address, a list of open TCP/UPD ports is also included.

 For testing, you need to add your IP address to the configuration JSON file.
 The configuration file is located under